ArchAstroArchAgents

 How is per-customer isolation enforced?

-Impersonation is precise, not blanket admin.
-You can only impersonate agents inside an app you already have access to.
-It pulls the agent’s current tool and skill surface, lets you run those tools locally, and installs linked skills into Claude, Codex, or OpenCode.
-It does not bypass company boundaries, thread-membership rules, or existing approvals, and every session is logged with an impersonated_by claim.
+Operating through a deployed agent is deliberately narrow.
+You can only operate through agents inside an app you already have access to.
+Claude or Codex pulls the agent’s current tool and skill surface, lets you run those tools locally, and installs linked skills into the harness.
+It can’t bypass company boundaries, thread-membership rules, or existing approvals.
+Scoped, audited, revocable.
+Every session is logged with an impersonated_byclaim on the access token, so there’s always a trail.

 Which LLMs can I use?